chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-03-29-thoughts-on-item-flow-proposal/index.md

 ## Naming opinions

-{% callout %}I know these are all temporary names, but I’ll still offer some thoughts on the current proposed names, just for argument’s sake.{% endcallout %}
+{{ callout }}I know these are all temporary names, but I’ll still offer some thoughts on the current proposed names, just for argument’s sake.{{ /callout }}

 ### The item prefix
 I think `item-*` is a bit weird, given we have `align-items` and `justify-items` in plural form.
 Since this is a control given to the parent, it would make more sense to have `items-flow`, but I may be looking at this from the wrong angle… maybe it’s the flow of the parent item, so it is better as a singular noun?
 I guess that goes to show how hard it is to name things!